CONTACT MANDATE NOW

 Regulated Activities are defined in the Safeguarding Vulnerable Groups Act 2006 SCHEDULE 4 Part 1.
 These include settings such as healthcare, sport, education, scouts, and faith groups.

-In her letter to the Times published today, complaining about an article by Sean O’Neill published on 1/11/17 titled ‘Child Sex Abuse Inquiry in £1m advertising campaign,’ Professor Alexis Jay, Chair of the IICSA inquiry, resorts to a flurry of statistics that mean little to anyone – until now.
+In her letter to the Times published today, complaining about an article by Sean O’Neill published on 1/11/17 titled ‘Child Sex Abuse Inquiry in £1m advertising campaign,’ Professor Alexis Jay, Chair of the IICSA, resorts to a flurry of statistics that mean little to anyone – until now.

-Professor Jay feels the need to defend the reputation of IICSA following Sean O’Neill’s article on 1/11/17.
+Professor Jay feels the need to defend the reputation of IICSA as a result of the article.

 For some time Mandate Now has been working to correct the vacuum.
 Coinciding with Professor Jay’s letter we can today provide data from Australia’s Royal Commission into Institutional Responses to Child Sexual Abuse, which is due to report in December 2017.
 Set up in 2013, one year before its English equivalent, the data comparisons between the two inquiries, which is available here, will enable you to ask cogent questions of IICSA.
 There is no accompanying commentary from us and no attempt to influence.